madztheo/noir-react-native-starter/README.md

 ## How to replace the circuit

-This app comes with a basic Noir circuit checking that the prover knows two private inputs `a` and `b` such that the public input `result` is equal to their product `a * b`.
-You can replace this circuit with your own by following these steps:
+This app comes with a basic Noir circuit checking that the prover knows two private inputs `a` and `b` such that the public input `result` is equal to their product `a * b`, a circuit verifying a secp256r1 signature and one doing multiple rounds of pedersen hashing.
+You can replace any of these circuits with your own by following these steps:

-1. Go into the `circuit` folder
+1. Go into the `circuits` folder
-2. Edit the code of `main.nr` to your liking
+2. Create a new folder for your circuit such as `my_circuit`
-3. Don't forget to change the `Prover.toml` and `Verifier.toml` files to match the new circuit
+3. Create a `Nargo.toml` file in this folder following the structure of the `Nargo.toml` file in the other subfolders of the `circuits` folder.
+Don't forget to change the name of the circuit in the `name` field
+4. Create a `src` folder and create a `main.nr` file in it
-4. Make sure you have the version 0.30.0 of `nargo`.
+5. Make sure you have the version 0.30.0 of `nargo`.
 You can check by running `nargo --version`.
 If you have a different version, you can use `noirup -v 0.30.0`.
 And if you don't have `noirup` follow the instructions [here](https://noir-lang.org/docs/getting_started/installation/).
+6. Write your Noir code in `main.nr` and run `nargo check` to generate the `Prover.toml` and `Verifier.toml` files
-5. Run `nargo compile` to compile the circuit
+7. Run `nargo compile` to compile the circuit
-6. It will generate a new `circuit.json` file in `/circuit/target`, which is the one loaded by the app to generate proofs
+8. It will generate a new `<your_circuit_name>.json` file in `/target`
+9. You can then replace the import in the Javascript code to load this circuit instead

 ## Note on performance